 Santa’s abode comes to the market courtesy of the Department of Cultural Affairs and Special Events for the City of Chicago and sits next to the City’s official Christmas tree.
 You have to stand outside in line to see the big guy in red, but it’s worth the wait for a one-on-one meeting.
 Snap photos, dish what’s on your list, and savor the “ho, ho, ho.”

 Food, Food & More Food

-There are nearly 20 food and drink stands — most run by German vendors who came from as far as Tuttlingen and Stuttgart.
-Go for the warming delights, like schnitzel, potato pancakes and goulash soup (you can get it all at Schnitzelhaus at Cabin 29).
-For a Chicago tradition, stop by Cabin 10 for stollen (a traditional German holiday cake) from Dinkel’s Bakery.
-For another type of Euro favorite, order a made-to-order Nutella crepe from Crepes Paname, in town from Paris, located at the southeast corner of the market at Cabin 15.
-Don’t forget hot spiced cider and hot chocolate, available at numerous cabins as well as inside the Grand Timber House, which has seats and tables if you want to cozy up for awhile.
+There are nearly 20 food and drink stands at the Daley location — most run by German vendors who came from as far as Tuttlingen and Stuttgart.
+Go for the warming delights, like schnitzel, potato pancakes and goulash soup (you can get it all at Schnitzelhaus at Cabin 30).
+For a Chicago tradition, stop by Cabin 11 for stollen (a traditional German holiday cake) from Dinkel’s Bakery.
+Don’t forget hot spiced cider and hot chocolate, available at numerous cabins as well as inside the Grand Timber House next to the stage, which has seats and tables if you want to cozy up for awhile.

 Best Shopping Picks